ivaylokenov/AspNet.Mvc.TypedRouting/README.md

 # AspNet.Mvc.TypedRouting

 Resolving controller and action names for various purposes in ASP.NET MVC was always unreliable because the framework uses magic strings in its methods (for example `Url.Action("Action", "Controller")`).
 With the C# 6.0 `nameof` operator, the problem was partially solved.
-However, it cannot be used with various MVC 6 features like `ActionNameAttribute`, `AreaAttribute`, `RouteConstraintAttribute`, `IControllerModelConvention`, `IActionModelConvention`, `IParameterModelConvention` and more.
+However, `nameof` cannot be used with various MVC 6 features like `ActionNameAttribute`, `AreaAttribute`, `RouteConstraintAttribute`, `IControllerModelConvention`, `IActionModelConvention`, `IParameterModelConvention` and more.
 Here comes `AspNet.Mvc.TypedRouting` to the rescue!

 This package gives you typed expression based routing and link generation in a [ASP.NET MVC 6](https://github.com/aspnet/Mvc) web application.
 Currently working with version 6.0.0-rc1-final.